LucidAmbiguity/lucid-docker-templates/README.md

 ## backend

-a python dev environment. just replace src files with your own files
+a PHP-apache image with extras for Laravel and most other php projects

 ### Pause and Branch

 This should do it for the main branch for now.

-basic scaffolding in place for a Python app/webapp development
+basic scaffolding in place for a Laravel app/webapp development

 basic scaffolding for a js front end development